mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/release-notes/1.3.0/index.md

 * Fixed Kaptain redirectUrl is missing the hostname (COPS-7138)

-* Fixed the issue with a notebook that does not mount notebook volume on the correct mountpoint (COPS-7064)
+* Fixed the issue with a notebook that does not mount notebook volume on the correct mount point (COPS-7064)

 * Document how to use `requirements.txt` to add additional python dependencies to notebooks